Drag Declares Emergency

 -

-The wider project: The wider project aims to explore drag as contemporary folk art, developing environmentally responsible tools and techniques inspired and supported by LGBTQIA+ traditions of collaborative crafting (particularly in drag “houses” / chosen or “logical” families**).
+The wider project: The wider project aims to explore drag as contemporary folk art, developing environmentally responsible tools and techniques inspired and supported by LGBTQIA+ traditions of collaborative crafting ad activism (particularly in drag “houses” / chosen or “logical” families**).
 There’s a little more info below.

 Further info:

-*What is drag?
 Performance which explores / plays with / challenges traditional presentations & expressions of, or ideas about, gender / sexuality.
 Forms of Drag have existed throughout history and all over the world, being created by people of all genders and none.

 What is a drag king?: Drag performers whose work focuses on / explores ideas about masculinity.
 These performers are often (but by no means exclusively) female, non-binary or transgender.
 The term “drag king” was first used in print in 1972, but there is a long history of female / gender non conforming performers dressing as men / exploring masculinity in folk performance, theater, cabaret, opera, live art and burlesque.
 Celebrated performers include African American activist Stormé DeLarverie (who performed with Jewel Box Revue in the 1950s and 60s and was involved in the Stonewall riots) and Justin Bond, member of contemporary British drag troupe Drag Syndrome.